zac-perry/Go-Dijkstras-Algorithm/README.md

 ### progress / todo
-- [x] reading in the graph via DIMACS format (same as 581)
-- [ ] shortest distance from source to all vertices
-- [ ] shortest path from the source to each reachable node.
-If multiple exist, just print one
 - [ ] Test on the hydra machine to make sure it works (grading purposes)
 - [ ] Update Documentation + comments for functions